RosboneMako/MakoDistortion2/README.md

 after amp, or in the effect path of a reverb/delay block.

 AMPLIFIER BLOCK<br/>
-The amplifier has 31 possible channel settings.
-There are 30 amplifiers and one bypass channel (0).
-Select an amp using the CHAN control in the amplifier block.
+The amplifier has 200 possible channel settings.
+There are 30 built in amplifiers and 170 user programmable amplifiers (database).
+Select an amp using the AMP drop down list in the amplifier block.

 IMPULSE RESPONSE (IR) BLOCK<br/>
 An Impulse Response is a wave file the captures the frequency response